 Here we see a quartz crystal (this one is double terminated, but any will do), with the Great Pyramid placed at its tip.
 This clearly shows that the angle of incline on both structures is the same Golden Proportion when the value for the base is taken as one.

-In future articles, I hope to scratch the surface of the many implications this has in the understanding and use of crystals.
 The profound qualities and geometric beauty possessed by the Great Pyramid are at least partially present in the tiniest and most humble quartz crystal.
 The tips of all quartz crystals are angled exactly like the Great Pyramid - 360/7 or 5l.43 degrees.

-The old crystal radios showed the ability of quartz to receive and transmit energy, in this case radio waves.
+The old crystal radios showed the ability of quartz to receive and transmit energy, in this case, radio waves.
 This has been utilised by mystics and the electronics industry alike.

-Although much research remains to be done in the areas of archeology, mathematics and earth sciences, much evidence now exists that appears to indicate that the Great Pyramid was a monumental device for gathering, amplifying, and focusing a transformative energy field.
+Although much research remains to be done in the areas of archaeology, mathematics and earth sciences, much evidence now exists that appears to indicate that the Great Pyramid was a monumental device for gathering, amplifying, and focusing a transformative energy field.
 What is known is that this energy field acts in powerful ways.
 A dead mouse or grape is dehydrated and preserved perfectly, even in high humidity and the crystalline structured edge of a razorblade is re-aligned to form a sharp edge.